 Was your flight 3 or more hours late?
 Then file a claim for flight delay compensation.

-If you do anything, if you don’t ask for the money you are owed, in 99% of the situations BA will do the same (nothing).
+If you don't do something, if you don’t ask for the money you are owed, in 99% of the situations BA will do the same (nothing).
 Ask for your BA flight delay compensation.

 Here are some of the top reasons why do flights get delayed.